 I still remember how I felt the day after the job interview for the role of junior trader.
 I was so excited that I couldn’t fall asleep.
 I was so anxious about the uncertainty that I even spent whole night wondering what I would do if I wasn’t successful.

 Fortunately, I was admitted and became one of the new traders in OSTC Hangzhou.
 The office has a really warm atmosphere, with very nice people.
 I am so appreciative of this opportunity, and I want to learn more to become one of the best traders in OSTC.
 There is still a long way to go though!
 I love this job and sometimes think I was just born to be a trader.

 I always wanted to be a trader.
 I read several books about trading and also have a little experience in the FOREX market; and during my studies at university, I did an internship at an investment bank.
 So what makes a good Trader?
 Managing risk and a good mood.
 I strongly believe that, if you can control your position with acceptable stops and don’t let your emptions take you over, you will be alright.

 Read Amarkant's story

-I started my career with OSTC India in the year May 2013 joining the Mumbai office after graduating from IIT, Kharagpur with an Engineering Degree.
-I was keen to remain in Mumbai after completing my education as Mumbai offers a great opportunity to grow and learn in the financial industry plus providing a great life after work.
+I started my career with OSTC India in May 2013, joining the Mumbai office after graduating from IIT, Kharagpur with an Engineering Degree.
+I was keen to remain in Mumbai after completing my education as Mumbai offers great opportunities to grow and learn in the financial industry plus providing a great life after work.
 Upon completion of my course, I applied for the Graduate Trader Programme and after rigorous rounds of interviews got selected as one of the recruits for the new batch to start training in May 2013.
-Since starting, I had an ever expanding product mix and range of strategies which lead to improving performance day by day.
-Having an entrepreneurial mindset from starting, I wish to partner with OSTC on joint venture initiatives in the years to come.
+Since starting, I have had an ever expanding product mix and range of strategies which lead to my performance improving day by day.
+Having had an entrepreneurial mindset from the start, I wish to partner with OSTC on joint venture initiatives in the years to come.